The History of Fleer and SkyBox

 1923 W515-1 - Babe Ruth

 In August 1928, Fleer accountant Walter E. Diemer successfully refined a bubble gum formula using latex and pink food coloring.
 Pink was the only abundant color available and Diemer did not patent the recipe.
 According to Diemer, ''I was doing something else and ended up with something with bubbles.''
+Pink remains a common color used for bubble gum products to this day.

-Market testing for the new bubble gum began on December 26, 1928.
+Market testing for the new invention began on December 26, 1928.
 Diemer personally taught shopkeepers and salesmen how to blow bubbles.
 Dubble Bubble Gum debuted in 1930 and sales for the one-cent chew exceeded $1.5 million in the first year.
 A series of six comic strip wrappers featuring "Dub and Bub –The Dubble Bubble Twins" were copyrighted on September 20, 1930.

 Dubble Bubble - Frank H. Fleer Co., 1930